paul-hammant/tbd/content/strangulation/index.md

 ---

 Strangulation is a mechanism by which a very large disruptive change is made in an application or service that, does not disrupt its ability to go live, even while partially complete.
-Martin Fowler named this practice (see refrences below) after the strangler vines that creep up existing trees, in order to steal sunlight at canopy level of a jungle.
+Martin Fowler named this practice (see references below) after the strangler vines that creep up existing trees, in order to steal sunlight at canopy level of a jungle.

 The trick is to have a mechanism to route invocations of logic between the old and new solutions for the same.
 Say